craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Armors.md

 'Areas of Coverage' are the areas of the Armor that are actually being defended by the 'Material' of this 'Style' of Armor.

 The Style's Total Coverage Value is the total of all Coverage Values of the Style's Areas of Coverage.
-Areas of Coverage have a Coverage Value ranging from 1 to 3 (for example, Feet have 1CV, Front has 2CV, and Suit has 3CV).
+Areas of Coverage have a Coverage Value ranging from 1 to 3 (for example, Feet have 1CV, Arms has 2CV, and Suit has 3CV).
 The following table describes the 'Areas of Coverage' an Armor may have, and their respective Coverage Value.

 | Area of Coverage     | Coverage Value | Description                             |
 | -------------------- | -------------- | --------------------------------------- |